passcert-project/server/SETUP.md

 ⚠️ Do not commit this change, as it might ruin the experience for others.

+If you changed this file, maybe tell git to don't assume any changes on it, with this command:

+`git update-index --assume-unchanged src/Core/Services/Implementations/LicensingService.cs`

 # After the first installation

 **Note:** Make sure you followed [this guide](https://github.com/passcert-project/browser/blob/master/README.md) to start the bitwarden's browser extension.
 Only then will the below command work.